conti748/cryceleb2023/README.md

 ## Technical Approach

-Our proposed solution introduces the following key improvements over the baseline approach:
+The proposed solution introduces the following key improvements over the baseline approach:

 1) Training an embedding with Triplet Loss: